carolsemerano/UFO/README.md

 ![Layout](static/images/PageLayout.png)

-- By default, the table shows all data available.
+- By default, the table shows all available data.
 That is the visualisation when first open [index.html](index.html).

 ![Default](static/images/DefaultVisualisation.png)